-1) Special Intelligence is above average ability a person has in one or more areas of the multiple intelligences which include Mathematical, Spatial, Bodily Movement, Musical, Verbal, Interpersonal, and Intrapersonal.
+1) Special Intelligence is above average ability a person has in one or more areas of Gardner's multiple intelligences.
+They are Mathematical, Spatial, Bodily Movement, Musical, Verbal, Interpersonal, and Intrapersonal.
 Curriculum should maximize special intelligence.

 2) Core Intelligence centers on mathematical-logical intelligence and verbal intelligence.

 3) Economic rewards await people who develop skills associated with their special intelligence provided they have the minimum core intelligence skills required for their career.
-In the words of John Dewey, ..."to prepare him for the future life means to give him command of himself; it means so to train him that he will have the full and ready use of all his capacities" (My pedagogic creed, Dewey, 1897 Wiki).
+In the words of John Dewey, ..."to prepare him [her] for the future life means to give him command of himself; it means so to train him that he will have the full and ready use of all his capacities."
+My pedagogic creed, Dewey, 1897 Wiki

-Change 2 A year-round school calendar of four twelve-week terms with 4 plus 2 hour days for Secondary Education will improve learning and decrease cost.
-The U.S. has the best universities in the world and students only have 15-20 fifty minute periods of class per week.
-Our most successful students also have structured unstructured time which when they take labs to apply knowledge or get involved with extracurricular activities necessary to improve skills.
+Change 2 A year-round school calendar of four twelve-week terms with 4 plus 2 hour days for secondary education improves learning and decreases cost.
+The U.S. has the best universities in the world and students only have 15-20 fifty minute class periods per week.
+Our most successful students also have structured unstructured time for labs to apply knowledge or get involved with extracurricular activities necessary to improve skills.
 Germany schools produce the world's most productive workers and more than half her students finishes at 1 PM.
 A 4 plus 2 day has four 50 minutes traditional structured classes in a row and two hours of structured unstructured time when a student's individualized curriculum determines what they do.
-The can work, take more academic classes, volunteer, create a group to compete for academic prizes, play sports or let American ingenuity provide relevant learning experiences.
+The can work, take more academic classes, volunteer, create a group to compete for academic prizes, attend career-focused academies, play sports or let American ingenuity provide relevant learning experiences.

 Individualized Curriculums" help

-A. Grades one to eight should concentrate on determine and exploring a student's special intelligence while bringing their core intelligence up to an acceptable minimum.
-Note: This should be a fun time and not the rigor of some Asian countries and tiger mothers of the United States.
+1. Grades one to eight should concentrate on determine and exploring a student's special intelligence while bringing their core intelligence up to an acceptable minimum.
+Note: This should be a fun time and not the rigor of some Asian countries and US tiger mothers.
 Such activities just causes anxious unhappy students!
 If you must test, comparison to those in the student's school and state would limit the negative effects on self-esteem.
 See No Grades/Homework

-B) Career availability information should helps students with their curriculum choices.
+2) Career Information helps with their curriculum choices.